dksanyal/Name-Parsing/README.md

 "Raymond Lawrence Jr." => LN = "Lawrence", SFX = "Jr.", RN = "Raymond"

 We devise a new machine learning-based tool to annotate a personal name into these components.
 This new technique helps us avoid the need of experts in framing rules for name annotation.
-Specifically, we use an LSTM network to learn name annotations.
+Specifically, we use an BiLSTM network to learn name annotations.
 We compare our results with HMM as a baseline.
 The best results are obtained with character-level Bidirectional LSTM network.

 [The code and data will be available soon.]

 ## CODE

-LSTM code: word_seq2seq.py, word_seq2seq_utils.py, char_seq2seq.py, char_seq2seq_utils.py (Note: It is trivial to change the models to unidirectional RNN.)
+LSTM code: word_seq2seq.py, word_seq2seq_utils.py, char_seq2seq.py, char_seq2seq_utils.py (Note: It is trivial to change the models to unidirectional LSTM network.)

 HMM code: hmmlearn.py (HMM with Laplace smoothing), hmmlearnabs.py (HMM with absolute discounting), hmmdecode.py (Viterbi algorithm)